Rev. Mihran T. Kalaidjian

 After serving for two years as the founding Director of the current Armenian Evangelical Social Service Center in Trad (Beirut), Lebanon, he received a call from the Armenian Evangelical Church of Sao Paulo, Brazil to serve as their missionary Pastor.
 In 1980 he was called by the AMAA to serve first as Field Director and in 1987 he was appointed as the Executive Director of the Association.
 During his tenure, AMAA has grown both financially and numerically.
 Soon after the catastrophic Earthquake in Armenia, Rev. Janbazian played an important role in establishing mission work in Armenia.
 Through his vision and efforts he made the critical needs of Armenia an overriding concern of the Association.
 In recognition of his contribution and service to the Armenian Evangelical Church and Community, he was awarded an Honorary Doctor’s Degree by Haigazian University.

-Rev. Janbazian was married to Louisa and they were blessed with two children, Vahak and Ani.
-He passed away on September 25, 2000 at the age of fifty five.
+Rev. Janbazian was married to Louisa and they were blessed with two children, Vahak Paul and Ani Agnes.
+He passed away on September 25, 2000 at the age of fifty-five.

 A New Yorker by birth, Andrew Torigian earned a BA degree in Psychology and a BS degree in Engineering both from New York University.
 During World War II, Andy was a fighter pilot in the US Navy Air Corps, serving two years on active duty and six years in the US Navy Air Corps Reserve.